ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

 We will have a look now how data transfer roughly works by using the above example.
 For the dataset under consideration we have

-* a datatype comprising 3 double valus (3x8Bytes) and thus a total size of 24 Bytes
+* a datatype comprising 3 double valus (3x8 bytes) and thus a total size of 24 bytes
 * and a dataspace of shape (3,5) where the last index varies fastest.

 The :cpp:class:`MemoryStorage` of such a dataset would look like this